RULES ARE FOR ALL DIVISIONS AND WILL BE STRICTLY ENFORCED

 1. A schedule for hot laps (practice) by division will be posted

 2. Each division will be given one practice session.
 If a driver

 misses that session, he will not be permitted a make-up session.

 3. Under no circumstances will a car from one division be allowed

 to practice with another division.

-4. The track reserves the right to determine how many cars in each
+4. The track reserves the right to determine how many cars in

-which cars are in each practice session.
+determine which cars are in each practice session.

 Steel-Head Late Models will receive two (2) qualifying laps with